ghga-de/ghga-metadata-schema/docs/schema_markdown/Experiment.md

 ### Own

  * [Experiment➞experiment_method](Experiment_experiment_method.md)  <sub>1..1</sub>
-     * Description: The alias of the Experiment Methods that is associated with this Experiment.
+     * Description: The alias of the Experiment Method that is associated with this Experiment.
      * Range: [ExperimentMethod](ExperimentMethod.md)
  * [Experiment➞title](Experiment_title.md)  <sub>1..1</sub>
      * Description: The title for this Experiment (e.g., GHGAE_PBMC_RNAseq).